taekyunl/taekyunl.github.io/index.md

 ## About me

 Hi, my name is Taekyun Lee.
-I am a ECE Ph.D. student of UT Austin, advised by Jeffrey Andrews and Hyeji Kim.
+I am a ECE Ph.D. student of UT Austin, advised by Prof. Jeffrey Andrews and Prof. Hyeji Kim.
 I received my B.S. in Electrical and Computer Engineering from Seoul National University in February 2022.

 My main research area is quite broad.
 I am always trying to find an interesting problems in

 * Wireless Communication
-* Generative Model
+* Generative Models
-* Reinforcement Learning.
+* Reinforcement Learning
+* Large Language Models.

 Feel free to reach out!